 2. Abolish the debriefing policy and modify active/inactive gang status criteria.
 Prisoners are accused of being active or inactive participants of prison gangs using false or highly dubious evidence, and are then sent to longterm isolation (SHU).
 They can escape these tortuous conditions only if they "debrief," that is, provide information on gang activity.
 Debriefing produces false information (wrongly landing other prisoners in SHU, in an endless cycle) and can endanger the lives of debriefing prisoners and their families.

+3. Comply with the recommendations of the US Commission on Safety and Abuse in Prisons (2006) regarding an end to long term solitary confinement.
 This bipartisan commission specifically recommended to "make segregation a last resort" and "end conditions of isolation."
 Yet as of May 18, 2011 , California kept 3,259 prisoners in SHUs and hundreds more in Administrative Segregation waiting for a SHU cell to open up.
 Some prisoners have been kept in isolation for more than thirty years.

 4. Provide adequate food.
 Prisoners report unsanitary conditions and small quantities of food that do not conform to prison regulations.
 There is no accountability or independent quality control of meals.